-A partnership is charged a late filing penalty if Form PR-1 is filed after the due date, including the automatic five-month extension.
+A partnership is charged a late filing penalty if it files Form PR-1 after the due date, including the automatic six-month extension.
 The penalty is \$10 multiplied by the number of partners at the close of the tax year for each month or fraction of a month that the entity does not file the partnership information return.
-This penalty is calculated for up to five months.
+This penalty is calculated for up to five months and may not exceed \$2,500.
 See 15-30-3302, MCA.